Table of Contents

 The future of workplace management is evolving quickly, which means if you want to stay on top of them and keep your business running smoothly, you need to anticipate what’s next.

-To help you do that, we’ve compiled a list of global workforce trends that will shape our world in 2022 and beyond.
+To help you do that, we’ve compiled a list of global workforce trends that will shape our world.
 As you read through these trends, think about how they might affect your business strategy going forward.

 What do you think of these trends?
 Which ones do you agree with?
 Do you see other workforce management trends that didn’t make our list?